ToposInstitute/RelationalThinking-Book/_sources/chp5-graph-gluing.md

 In practice, combining such graphs using pen and paper is out question!
 However, it is the same common sense that is in play combining even the most complex graphs.

-The goal of this chapter is to make our inherent sense of combining graphs more explicit and fun!
-Once explicit, we all can agree unambiguously what does it mean to combine two graphs together.
+The goal of this chapter is to get our inherent commonsense of combining graphs in a computation form while having fun!
+Once in a computational form, we all can agree unambiguously what does it *mean* to combine two graphs together.
 We will achieve this goal by playing a game of dumb charades of graphs using memes from relational thinking (popularly known as category theory)!

 The challenge of this game is to communicate “the connectivity of any combined graph” without explicitly saying what the graph is!
 This is because, while in the universe we can talk (only) about relationships between graphs.
-Once we look inside a graph, we will no longer be in the universe but we would be inside a graph-world which is unaware of any other (graph) worlds.
+Once we look inside a graph, we will no longer be in the universe but we would be inside a graph-world and be unaware of any other (graph) worlds.
 A *combined* graph needs to be aware of the graphs which it combined (otherwise it just any old graph).
 So, we need to stay in the level of universe to talk about combining graphs!

 ## 6.2 Combining graphs using memes

 The two memes we will use to play this game are: (1) commuting diagrams (closed loop conditions), and (2) graph morphisms.
-Having explored the idea of commuting diagrams and sameness in the previous chapter, we are now ready to play!
+We explored in the previous chapter, the idea of commuting diagrams and graph morphisms (identifying one graph inside the other).
+We need a little more information and we will be ready to play!

+### Game description

-Let us first introduce some **terminology**: we call a combined graph of two overlapping graphs as their `pushout`.
+Let us first introduce some **terminology**: we call a combined graph of two graphs as their `pushout`.

 :::{admonition} Game description
 :class: attention